anushamahajan5/PersonalTracker/README.md

 *   **Shopping**: Manage shopping lists with items, quantities, categories, and purchased status.
 Filter by category and status, and clear purchased items.
 *   **Expenses**: Track daily expenses by amount, category, description, and date.
 View total spent per month and a breakdown by category.
 Includes an integrated calculator.
 *   **Hobbies**: Log hobby entries with name, date, duration, and notes.
 Filter by month and hobby name.
-*   **AI Food Parser**: Utilize Claude Sonnet 4.5 via Emergent Universal LLM to intelligently parse natural language food descriptions into macro-nutrient data.
+*   **AI Food Parser**: Utilize Google Gemini API to parse natural language food descriptions into macro-nutrient data intelligently.
 *   **Data Export**: Export tasks, notes, habits, and nutrition data to CSV format.
 *   **Weekly Insights**: Get summaries of tasks completed, habit check-ins, average protein intake, and days protein goal was hit.

 ### Design Principles & User Experience
-Prototask's design is guided by principles of minimalism, clarity, and responsiveness:
+Principles of minimalism, clarity, and responsiveness guide Prototask's design:
 *   **Clean & Minimal UI**: A clutter-free interface inspired by Notion, focusing on essential information and actions.
 *   **Mobile-Friendly**: Fully responsive design ensures a seamless experience across various devices, from desktops to smartphones, featuring a mobile sidebar and hamburger menu.
 *   **Dark Mode Default**: Features a dark theme by default with a toggle for a light theme.